-We showed in Section 7, specifically Methodology 7.14, that the theories of Euclidean geometry and fields were bi-interpretable.
-As we will see in this section Euclidean and hyperbolic geometry are also bi-interpretable.
+We showed in Section 7, specifically Methodology 7.14, that the theories of Euclidean geometry (EG) and fields were bi-interpretable.
+This depends on the notion of interpretation, Methodology 11.1 and formally defined in Definition 13.4 As we will see in this section Euclidean and hyperbolic geometry are also bi-interpretable.
 In particular, Poincaré showed that one could interpret hyperbolic geometry in a disc on the Euclidean plane.
 The converse is due to Hilbert.

 The switch from the old to the new view of geometry (Comment 1.2) stemmed from the proof of the independence of the parallel postulate.
 Most of the modern work on non-Euclidean geometry assumes the existence of a real-valued metric (distance function) and is not done synthetically.
 However, [Har00, §34] elaborates on some axiomatic non-Euclidean geometry.
-In neutral geometry (Hilbert plane), he proves there is a rectangle if and only if the sum of the angles of a triangle is two right angles and introduces an axiomatic trichotomy of semi-hyperbolic, semi-Euclidean and semi-elliptic geometries depending on whether the sum of the angles of a triangle is <, => (respectively) than 2 right angles.
+In neutral geometry (Hilbert plane), he proves there is a rectangle if and only if the sum of the angles of a triangle is two right angles and introduces an axiomatic trichotomy of semi-hyperbolic, semi-Euclidean and semi-elliptic geometries depending on whether the sum of the angles of a triangle is <, =, > (respectively) than 2 right angles.
 Further, he proves that a semi-hyperbolic plane satisfying Hilbert's 'limiting parallel axiom' (hyperbolic geometry) interprets a ordered field.
 [BP23] and [Har77, Ex.
-18.4] give a nice examples of a semi-Euclidean planes where the parallel postulate fails (limited points in $\Re^{\omega}/D$ where D is a non-principal ultrafilter).
+18.4] give a nice examples of a semi-Euclidean planes where the parallel postulate fails (limited points in \Re^{ω}/D where D is a non-principal ultrafilter).

 Methodology 11.1 (Informal description of Interpretation).
-It is easy to confuse two meanings of interpretation i) (somewhat archaic for logicians but used above for consistency with SLO4) as a witness to truth: 'a model of $\phi$ or T' is called 'an interpretation of $\phi$ or T' and ii) a relation between two (languages, theories, models).
+It is easy to confuse two meanings of interpretation: i) (somewhat archaic for logicians but used above for consistency with SLO4) as a witness to truth: 'a model of φ or T' is called 'an interpretation of φ or T' and ii) a relation between two (languages, theories, models).
 We mean the second in this section.